hr567/Ana/README.md

 read and write to cgroups and
 implement some other functions.

-If you find that the time usage is less than time limit but the status is TLE, try again with less `judge_threads`.
+If you find that the time usage is less than the time limit but the status is TLE, try again with less `judge_threads`.

+### Docker

+It is highly recommended to run Ana in a Docker container.
+Start an Ana server in the background by following commands: \
+`docker run --privileged -d hr567/ana run`

+And you can also use other commands, use \
+`docker run --privileged hr567/ana --help` \
+or \
+`docker run --privileged hr567/ana -- --help`

+for more information and see
+all supported commands and configurations.

-# Client
+## Client

-Ana uses gRPC framework to communicate with client.
+Ana uses gRPC framework to communicate with the client.
-The proto file which has defined the data structures and services is located in `src/rpc/rpc.proto`.
+The protobuf file which has defined the data structures and services is located in `src/rpc/rpc.proto`.

 There is a simple client implementation in `tests/common`.